 Spring is that time of year when everything suddenly feels so very fresh and very bright.
 The days are growing longer, Mother Nature has shaken off her grey winter plumage and suddenly the world seems renewed.
 But the bright new spring brings light that also illuminates the nooks and crannies of our homes, reminding us it’s time for a spring clean and some home improvements.
 Perhaps a splash of paint here, or a new color for the main rooms will give your home a new feel, ensuring it’s vibrant and ready for the summer – a welcoming space for your family and guests.

 Of course, how you choose the colors for your home, can come down to fashion and trends as much as personal preference.
-When you look at old pictures, you can always tell the era from the colours used in the decor.
+When you look at old pictures, you can always tell the era from the colors used in the decor.
 The 60s were a decade of youth culture when psychedelia and bright colors reigned, perhaps with an ethnic vibe or a hippy twist.
 The 70s saw a return to more neutral color combinations, with avocado green, toned down orange and solid primary colors – peaceful shades for a nation weary of the war in Vietnam.
 The 80s were the decade of power statements with neon and bold colors dominating rooms, with vibrant pinks, greens and yellow being most popular.

 We can’t help but be influenced by the times we’re living in – even though we regard our homes as reflecting our very personal tastes.
 So if you’re thinking about bringing some new color into your home this year, let’s look at what the most popular interior shades and hues are likely to be in 2016.